How to Keep Focused in Four Simple Steps

-Apart from the obvious – removing your phone from your workplace, leaving them at home when you go out with friends or have dinner with your families, here are four quick tips.
-When you follow them and use them consistently and you have a vital key to create better habits.
-Habits that will help you keep on task and get stuff done.
+Apart from the obvious – removing your phone from your workplace, leaving it at home when you go out with friends, here are four further quick tips.
+Follow them, use them consistently and you have a vital key to create better habits.
+Habits that will help you keep focused and get stuff done.

 How to Keep Focused In Four Steps

 - Chunk your time and manage your time around the task you are doing.
 I create thirty-minute blocks and like an athlete, have a warm-up, race and cool down.
-I spend two minutes getting preparing what I need, ensuring I remove distractions; twenty-five minutes entirely focused on doing the task – like race mode and lastly, a couple of minutes to cool down.
+I spend two minutes preparing what I need, ensuring I remove distractions; twenty-five minutes entirely focused on doing the task – like race mode and lastly, a couple of minutes to cool down.
 I stop and breathe, drink water and re-focus.
 I use the Pomodoro technique.
 (Hint.
 You can download a chrome extension rather than using your phone as a timer!)
 Brilliant.